 It is also the process through which children who have reached the use of reason and are of catechetical age (7 years old and older) become Catholic.
 After a period of learning and spiritual growth, children become members of the Church at the Easter Vigil, receiving the sacraments of Baptism, Confirmation and First Communion.
 In addition, children ages 7 and older who have been baptized in another faith tradition (i.e. Lutheran, etc.) are also included in the RCIA for children process, making a Profession of Faith and receiving the sacraments of Confirmation and First Communion.

-Therefore, if you child is age 7 or older and has not been baptized, or was baptized in another faith and you would like him/her to become a member of the Catholic Church, please contact Diane Hurtuk for information about the Rite of Christian Initiation for children.
+Therefore, if you child is age 7 or older and has not been baptized, or was baptized in another faith and you would like him/her to become a member of the Catholic Church, please contact Diane Hurtuk for information about the RCIA for Children.
 If your child is younger than age 7, contact Diane to arrange for Baptism or Profession of Faith.

 email@example.com or 330-688- 6412 ext.
 273